- Home

 Feedback and Analytics

 The solution you select should have features that enable users to give feedback or report issues with the documentation (this also applies to collaboration).
-Analytics and reporting help you track how documentation is created, how often it’s updated, commonly used features, what content is shared among documentation (we’ll discuss this later), and other important metrics.
+Analytics and reporting help you track how documentation is created, how often it’s updated, commonly used features, what content is shared among documentation, and other important metrics.

 The Tools That Help You Manage Documentation